 Examples of projects might include: joint or allied research activities; conferences; creation of digital resources; exhibitions or other forms of public humanities; new ways of using Brown’s special collections, centers, and other special scholarly resources.
 The kinds of activities supported could include long- and short-term visits by outside collaborators; postdoctoral fellows; specialized technical support; training opportunities for graduate students; and experimental teaching formats and approaches.
 See the list of projects awarded funds since 2013.

 All Brown University faculty are eligible to apply.
-As noted above, proposals must be collaborative in nature and typically involve more than one faculty member on campus.
+As noted above, proposals must be collaborative in nature and must involve more than one faculty co-organizer on campus.
+Faculty can only be involved in one application per academic year.
 Proposed activities can involve working with colleagues from Brown University or from other institutions, but the benefit to the Brown community must be clearly demonstrated.

 - A 150-word project abstract.
 This abstract, should you receive an award, will be made publicly available on our website.

-- A one- to two-page proposal to include a) an explanation of the scholarly significance and innovative qualities of the project, and b) information on key participants and a description of how they will contribute to the project.
+- A one- to two-page proposal to include a) an explanation of the scholarly significance and innovative qualities of the project, and b) information on co-organizers, collaborators, and other key participants and a description of how they will contribute to the project.

 - A project budget listing all estimated expenses and all sources of confirmed and requested funding, including contributions from the hosting and participating units (i.e. centers, departments, institutes, programs).